-MITIGATION MEASURE Implementation Timing Responsible Agency or Party Once these activities have been completed, the a pproved biologist or construction monitor shall conduct daily morning inspections of the work area prior to daily construction initiation.
+MITIGATION MEASURE Implementation Timing Responsible Agency or Party Once these activities have been completed, the approved biologist or construction monitor shall conduct daily morning inspections of the work area prior to daily construction initiation.
 The biologist shall check underneath any vehicle or he avy equipment that is planned to be moved within the construction site for CRLF and amphibians.
 The USFWS- and CDFW-approved biologist shall train a designated construction monitor who shall oversee implementation of all protective mitigation measures when the USFWS-approved biologist is not present.
 This representative shall be trained in the identification of special-status amphibians.
 This representative shall not have the authority to handle special status species.
 FHWA construction operations engineer shall have the authority to stop work that may result in the take of a special status species at the request of UFWS- and CDFW-approved biologist and construction monitor.
 At the end of each work day, excavations shall be secured with a cover (preferably) or a ramp to prevent wildlife entrapment.
 All trenches, pipes, culverts or similar structures shall be inspected for a nimals prior to burying, capping, moving, or filling.
-USFWS- and CDFW-approved biologist shall remove invasive aquatic species such as bullfrogs and crayfish from suitable aquatic, if present.
+USFWS- and CDFW-approved biologist shall remove invasive aquatic species such as bullfrogs and crayfish from suitable a quatic, if present.
 MM BIO-4.
 Conduct Breeding Bird Survey and Identify Protective Buffers prior to Construction The avian breeding season occurs between February 1 and September 15.
-If feasible, vegetation and tree removal activities shall occur between September 15 and November 1 to avoid impacts to breeding birds and other sensitive biological resources, consistent with the preferred construction windows identified in Mitigation Measure BIO-8(d).
-If Project activities are initiated during breeding bird season (between February 1 and September 15) or if construction activities lapse for a period of two weeks or more, a qualified wildlife biologist shall conduct avian breeding surveys and identify protective measures prior to initiating and/or resuming construction.
+If feasible, vegetation and tree removal activities shall occur between September 15 and November 1 to a void impacts to breeding birds and other sensitive biological resources, consistent with the preferred construction windows identified in Mitigation Measure BIO-8(d).
+If Project activities are initiated during breeding bird season (between February 1 and September 15) or if construction activities lapse for a period of two weeks or more, a qualified wildlife biologist shall conduct a vian breeding surveys and identify protective measures prior to initiating and/or resuming construction.
 If the biologist identifies breeding birds utilizing the trail alignment and surrounding area, the biologist, in consultation with USFWS and/or CDFW, shall establish buffers a ppropriate to the observed nesting species to protect nesting activities from disturbance, based on standard protocols such as those outlined in the Nesting Bird Management Plan (PG&E 2015).
 Sensitive bird species that are known to nest adjacent to the trail alignments (northern harrier, American peregrine falcon, western snowy plover) shall be given special consideration.
 Prior to and during construction CFL and RTC MM BIO-5.
 Implement Measures to Protect Roosting Bats during Construction Bat maternity roosting occurs typically between May 1 and September 1, and winter hibernacula (shelter occupied during the winter by a dormant animal) for many bat species are found between November 1 and February 15.
-If feasible, the construction contractor shall conduct limbing/tree removal operations between September 15 and November 1 to a void bat maternity roosts and winter hibernacula, as well as other sensitive biological resources.
+If feasible, the construction contractor shall conduct limbing/tree removal operations between September 15 and November 1 to avoid bat maternity roosts and winter hibernacula, as well as other sensitive biological resources.
 These dates are consistent with the preferred construction windows identified in Mitigation Measure BIO-1(a).
-To avoid impacts to resident roosting bats, a qualified biologist shall conduct a pre-construction survey for bats prior to trimming, limbing, or tree removal during all months as follows: Prior to construction CFL and RTC
+To avoid impacts to resident roosting bats, a qualified biologist shall conduct a pre-construction survey for bats prior to trimming, limbing, or tree removal during all months as follows: A qualified biologist shall determine if bats are utilizing the site for roosting.
+For any trees/snags that could provide roosting space for cavity or foliage-roosting bats, the trees/snags and foliage shall be thoroughly evaluated to determine Prior to construction CFL and RTC